How much is a plumber’s salary in the UK?

 How much does a qualified plumber earn?

-Newly qualified plumbers can expect to earn at least £15,000 a year.
+Newly qualified plumbers can expect to earn in the region of £28,974 a year.
 But a plumber’s salary rises with experience, hours worked and the type of jobs being carried out.

-There are courses available through trade associations that focus on different specialist areas such as solar thermal systems, water recycling, and even learning to install boilers after the completion of advanced training.
+There are courses available through trade associations that focus on different specialist areas such as heat pumps, solar thermal systems, water recycling, and even learning to install boilers after the completion of advanced training.

 Certified specialisms, like the ability to work with heat and gas, will naturally command more money.

 Experienced plumbers can make a lot of money.
 It’s hard to pinpoint exactly how much.
-If you run your own plumbing business for instance, you could earn anything from £50,000 if not much more.
+If you run your own plumbing business for instance, you could earn anything in the region of £73,014 if not more.
 Your earning potential could be big!

 How much does a self-employed plumber make?